jetbrains-academy/introduction_to_python/Modules and packages/From import/task.md

 an unknown set of names into the interpreter, possibly hiding some things you have already defined.

-If the module name is followed by as, then the name following as is bound directly to the imported module:
+If the module name is followed by `as`, then the name following as is bound directly to the imported module:

 ```python